 Since recorded history began, humans have sought to govern their collective behavior by organizing themselves into what we now call governments.
 Whether loose tribal councils and chieftains, or today’s United Nations, these socio-political creations have been a part of virtually every collection of people for countless thousands of years.
 The ten chapters in this module explore the evolution of political thought and reality far into the twenty-first century.

-Political institutions, even the very definitions politics, are undergoing massive changes today, and will continue to do so in the balance of the new century and beyond.
+Political institutions, even the very definition of politics, are undergoing massive changes today, and will continue to do so in the balance of the new century and beyond.
 Some of the challenges that will emerge are going to contain surprising, even shocking elements.
 The chapters in this module explore some of the most interesting and important aspects of those challenges.
-Here’s is a brief list of the topics these chapters are devoted to.
+Here’s a brief list of the topics these chapters are devoted to.

 What is it and what role will it play in the political reality of the coming decades?